 - Special massage

-The primary objective of the above treatments is to relieve the spinal pain and discomfort.
-The healthcare provider will also suggest a maternity belt and rest.
+The primary objective of the above procedures is to relieve spinal pain and discomfort.
+Your doctor might also suggest a maternity belt.

-Exercise makes you feel comfortable.
-It helps improve the strength in your back muscles and keep the spine in proper shape.
-Elastic resistance exercises are the most helpful, but they should be performed only with the help of a professional expert.
+Exercise makes you feel more comfortable.
+It helps strengthen your back muscles.
+Elastic resistance exercises are the most helpful, but they should be performed only with the help of a professional.

-It is known that women with scoliosis can carry their baby to full term and deliver normally.
-In the earlier times, C-section was opted, but later on it was found that vaginal delivery is possible provided there are no other pregnancy complications (4).
+Women with scoliosis can carry their babies to full term and deliver normally without any complications due to the scoliosis itself.
+Earlier, women with scoliosis opted for C-section (7), but later it was found that vaginal delivery is possible, provided there are no other pregnancy complications.